 The patient should again be offered a further appointment unless there is information to suggest this is not necessary.
 The GP practice may decide that continuation of therapy in the absence of monitoring is a risk.

-Maximum Recall Periods during MAINTENANCE nerapy
+Maximum Recall Periods 5